purple-glass-dev/cryptonite_taskphase_srinidhi/PicoCTF/Web_Exp.md

 Trying only flag.txt, did not not give me the flag.
 <br/>
-And since the website is filetering absolute path, I had to use relative path which we know is ../../../../flag.txt (Each ".." representing a directory)
+And since the website is filtering absolute path, I had to use relative path which we know is ../../../../flag.txt (Each ".." representing a directory)

 <img width="1440" alt="Screenshot 2024-12-23 at 9 20 30 PM" src="https://github.com/user-attachments/assets/af03a03e-320a-46a8-a8d9-09c3ad09c184" />

 I got the flag.
 <br/>
 <br/>

 The flag : picoCTF{7h3_p47h_70_5ucc355_e5a6fcbc}

 ****

 ## SOAP